Carrier Frequency configuration and synchronisation

 ule with carrier frequency supply.
 Within a module all carrier

-Set this type of synchronization for one module.
+Set this type of synchronisation for one module.
 The module

 then becomes the master to which all other modules synchro-

-Specify this type of synchronization for all other modules so
+Specify this type of synchronisation for all other modules so

-For synchronization the Sync A and Sync B lines in the socket are
+For synchronisation the Sync A and Sync B lines in the socket are

 used (Fig. 4-6, page 29).